autowarefoundation/autoware.universe/common/autoware_test_utils/README.md

     ...
 ```

-Each field can be parsed to ROS2 message type using the functions defined in `autoware_test_utils/mock_data_parser.hpp`
+Each field can be parsed to ROS message type using the functions defined in `autoware_test_utils/mock_data_parser.hpp`